Hausdorff dimension in graph matchbox manifolds: Subsets of the space of pointed graphs

-We show that $L$ has positive box dimension.
+We show that $M$ has positive box dimension.
 Since the box dimension of a set is equal to the box dimension of its closure, it is enough to compute the box dimension of $O(T)$.
-Let $N = card(V(\cP))$, the number of vertices in $N$.
-By an argument, similar to that for the tree $L_2$, we obtain that the number of clopen balls $B_\ell$ of diameter $e^{-\ell}$ which are required to cover $L$ satisfies the inequality
+Let $N = card(V(P))$, the number of vertices in $P$.